Rubalkhehra/NodeJs_tutorial/Chapter1/readme.md

 once task is completed it is passed to event queue, which when call stack is empty pass it for execution

 express:"^4.18.01"// version higher than is accepted

+to ignore any module in git use .gitignore file and put module there